-Sometimes there is need to devise specific responses to inappropriate, persistent, or challenging behaviours in the classroom which has led to a loss of learning or the playground which may have been unsafe.
-This may require teaching and/or support staff to consider additional, alternative, or specialised approaches.
-See Tailored Sanctions.
+Sometimes there is need to devise specific responses to inappropriate, persistent or challenging behaviours in the classroom which has led to a loss of learning or the playground which may have been unsafe.
+This may require teaching and/or support staff to consider additional, alternative or specialised approaches.
+Teachers are encouraged to approach more experienced senior members of staff, Phase Leaders or SLT, for help to manage behaviour challenges.